LibreFoodPantry/BEAR-Necessities-Market/README.md

   ```
   vagrant up
   ```
-Go into the vagrant box:
+Go into the Vagrant box:
   ```
   vagrant ssh
   ```